FireSquid6/inkdocs/docs/content/documentation/plugins/swap-router.md

 The swap router is a paradigm shift in how you build your website

-1. add the swap router to your plugins:

 ```ts
 import swapRouter from "inkdocs/plugins/swap-router"
 // inkdocs.ts